 Reimbursement of employee travel costs are predominantly managed through Concur, a third-party vendor, with automated disbursements based on IAP approval of expense report details.
-Expense reports are first reviewed by the employee's direct supervisor, then reviewed again by AP to verify that reimbursement requested are in conformance with company policy and applicable regulations.
+Expense reports are first reviewed by the employee's direct supervisor, then reviewed again by AP [accounts payable] to verify that reimbursement requested are in conformance with company policy and applicable regulations.
 Travel expenses for some contracts are processed manually and undergo review from the employee's supervisor and a Finance member assigned to the contract before being reviewed by AP and approved for payment through the standard AP process.

-Cause: IAP billed the task order for ineligible travel costs, including fees and penalties, without first obtaining approval from the Army Contracting Command (ACC) or justification for the costs incurred.
+Cause: IAP billed the task order for ineligible travel costs, including fees, without first obtaining approval from the Army Contracting Command (ACC) or justification for the costs incurred.
 According to IAP, these costs were not reviewed by accounts payable to ensure they were reimbursed in conformance with company policy and applicable regulations.
-IAP has reclassified the smoking fee in the amount of as an unallowable cost, but, as of the date of report drafting, it had not reimbursed ACC.
-Therefore, this amount remains a questioned cost.

 Effect: Lack of effective controls over reimbursable expenses to ensure that costs are allowable under the contract and in conformity with travel regulations by IAP's accounts payable office hindered IAP's ability to identify ineligible travel costs prior to incurring and billing them to ACC.
-As a result, there is an increased risk of waste, fraud, and abuse of U.S. Government funds.
+As a result, unauthorized and ineligible costs are presented for reimbursement by the U.S. Government.

-Questioned Costs: \$1,620 in ineligible travel costs as summarize in the following table:
+Questioned Costs: \$762 in ineligible travel costs as summarize in the following table: